ericsolberg/sapwebide-docker/README.md

 * SAP_Web_IDE_Local_Inst.zip
 * Dockerfile

-To build the docker image, launch Boot2Docker.
-You can click on the Boot2Docker app icon, or run Boot2Docker from Terminal:

-    Boot2Docker
-Make sure you're in your project directory:
+To build your container, first launch Boot2Docker by clicking on the Boot2Docker app icon (I put mine on the launch bar).
+Then make sure you're in your project directory:

     cd ~/SAP/sapwebide-docker
-Build the sapwebide-docker image:
+Build the sapwebide-docker container:

     docker build -t sapwebide-docker .
-There will be a lot of console output as the image is built, including some warning messages and various messages in red.
-You should be able to ignore these as long as the image builds successfully.
-It may take some time to download all of the components the first time, but if you rebuild the image it will usually be faster as Docker caches interim steps.
+There will be a lot of console output as the container is built, including some warning messages and various messages in red.
+You should be able to ignore these as long as the build is successful.
+It may take some time to download all of the components the first time, but if you rebuild the container it will usually be faster as Docker caches interim steps.
 The final line of output should be similar to:

     Successfully built <container id>
 You've successfully built the container and it is ready to run!